 A mysterious crater lake awaits in Quilotoa

-A private day tour to the Quilotoa Crater Lake is a must when visiting Ecuador!
+A shared day tour to the Quilotoa Crater Lake is a must when visiting Ecuador!

 Quilotoa is located about 15 km North of Zumbahua, a small town in the Pujili canton of the Cotopaxi province.
 It takes about a 3-hour drive from Quito to reach the town and crater of Quilotoa.